MonkeyIsNull/VelocityFilterMachine/README.md

 ## Note

 Right now, this is very alpha software.
 You'll note there is no release and no version number.
-It is written with PacketVelocity in mind, which is currently unreleased, so your mileage may vary with other usage.
+It is written with PacketVelocity in mind, which is also alphaware, so your mileage may vary with other usage.
 Feel free to submit issues and PRs.

 ## Quick Start